Ledger-Enquirer: 1955 Pulitzer Prize

 The Columbus Ledger and Sunday Ledger-Enquirer were awarded the 1955 Pulitzer Prize for Public Service for their "complete news coverage and fearless editorial attack on widespread corruption in neighboring Phenix City, Alabama, which were effective in destroying a corrupt and racket-ridden city government.
 The newspaper exhibited an early awareness of the evils of lax law enforcement before the situation in Phenix City erupted into murder.
 It covered the whole unfolding story of the final prosecution of the wrong-doers with skill, perception, force and courage."

+Recent History

+Knight Newspapers acquired the publication company in 1973, and in 1988 the papers merged the daily edition as well, adopting the name Columbus Ledger-Enquirer.
+Knight Ridder was acquired by The McClatchy Company in 2006.
+Beginning Nov.
+16, 2019, the Ledger-Enquirer began printing just six days a week, offering a Saturday newspaper in digital-only form.
+In June 2024, the newspaper announced it will reduce its print frequency to two days a week.
+In July 2026, McClatchy sold the Ledger-Enquirer and The Macon Telegraph to the National Trust for Local News.